drbh/writeups/content/some-article.md

 This weekend I hacked my way through my first Hack The Box CTF.
 This was an exciting/frustrating and enlightening experience.

-This writeup cronicles how I hacked the box, and some of the interestings things I learned on the way.
+This writeup chronicles how I hacked the box and some of the interesting things I learned on the way.

 <!-- more -->